SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/machine-learning/machine-learning.md

 tags: [generative-ai, machine-learning, llm, pinecone, openai]
 ---

-[page under construction]

 Each page below describes one of the set of Gems that prepare or use data for Machine Learning.
+These Gems have a required [Cluster library dependency](/docs/low-code-spark/gems/machine-learning.md#cluster-library-dependencies).
+For an example set of Pipelines that use these Gems to create a Generative AI Chatbot, see this [guide.](/docs/getting-started/gen-ai-chatbot.md)

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';